 Most undergraduate researchers begin as volunteers, and many stay that way throughout their time as undergraduate researchers.
-Volunteering is a fantastic, reasonably low commitment way, to initiate research.
+Volunteering is a fantastic, reasonably low commitment way to initiate research.

-For students interested in delving more deeply into their research, willing to produce academic output commensurate with a class, and where there research advisor agrees it is sometimes possible to perform undergraduate research for credit.
+For students interested in delving more deeply into their research, willing to produce academic output commensurate with a class, and where their research advisor agrees it is sometimes possible to perform undergraduate research for credit.
 The procedures are briefly outlined at the bottom of the WSE undergraduate research page.

 In some cases research advisors may have funding available for undergraduate researchers.
 You should feel free to ask any faculty member if that is the case.
-Although funding is not available in all cases, in many instances at least partial support ia available.
+Although funding is not available in all cases, in many instances at least partial support is available.
 Terms of the funding, hourly, for the semester, etc. are on a case-by-case basis and are determined by your research advisor.